You Are Not Your Stress

 Justine Biondi

-Justine is originally from Northern New Jersey but moved to Los Angeles in 2015 to attend university.
+Justine is originally from New Jersey but moved to Los Angeles in 2015 to attend university.
 She loves living in Southern California and has been there ever since!
-She currently works as a Real Estate Agent, serving the entire city of Los Angeles.
-When she is not selling houses, she enjoys spending time with her boyfriend of seven years, getting brunch with her friends, reading at the beach, thrifting with her sister, and writing poetry.
-She recently published her first poetry book, Seasons of a Beating Heart.
-Though she has been living in California since she was 18 years old, she is a proud Jersey girl at heart.
-The Jersey Shore, east coast autumns and everything bagels will always hold a special place in her heart.
+She currently works as a Registered Behavior Technician, focusing on providing therapy to young children with developmental disabilities.
+During her free time, she enjoys going to the beach, getting brunch with her friends, thrifting with her sister, traveling, and writing poetry.
+In 2022, she published her first poetry book, Seasons of a Beating Heart, where she explores the beauty, complexities and ever-changing nature of human emotion.

 Previous